A Plan to Renew the Promise of American Life, Plank 6

 ‘Earned’ Benefits.
 Medicare and Social Security are structured to look like earned benefits, but they are not.
 As a legal matter, they’re welfare.
 Why, then, do entitlements exist?
 Because the Court has embraced two politically convenient notions: first, that Congress’s power to tax-and-spend for the general welfare and common defense is not limited to carrying out the enumerated powers, but is pretty much unbounded; and second, that, while Congress has no power to provide ‘social insurance,’ it may in effect do so, as long as it treats the program’s payroll taxes and welfare spending as if there were unrelated.

 The test of whether ‘earned’ benefits really are earned is whether anyone could sue the government if Congress abolished or reduced the benefits.
-And the answer to that, with respect to Social Security and Medicare, is that no one could sue the government.
-Citizens have no legal recourse, because those benefits don’t belong to us, they belong to the government.
+And when it comes to Social Security and Medicare, no one could.
+Citizens have no legal recourse.
+Why?
+Because those benefits don’t belong to us.
+They belong to the government.

 Obamacare and Medicare.
 Both Obamacare and Medicare rest on an individual mandate to participate in the program.
 (If you try to disenroll from Medicare, the government will automatically take away your Social Security retirement benefits and make you repay any Social Security benefits received to date.)
 These mandates are un-American and should be repealed.
 (I’m speaking here about the mandate to accept benefits, not the mandate to pay taxes.)